 For example, let’s say you have $75,000 in economic and non-economic damages.
 However, you were found to be 25 percent at fault by a jury for causing the accident.
 The compensation you would likely get will be reduced by 25 percent.Legal Fee Contingent on Getting a Financial Recovery for You

 Most defense lawyers and corporate lawyers charge hourly rates for cases they handle.
 However, the vast majority of Tracy motorcycle accident attorneys do not charge clients an hourly fee or ask for a big retainer fee.
 Instead, motorcycle accident attorneys work on a contingent fee.
 This arrangement allows you to hire a top-notch attorney without having to pay any money up front and you do not pay anything during the course of your personal injury claim.
 Your lawyer only gets paid when they obtain a financial recovery for you through a settlement or jury verdict.
 When the lawyer obtains a settlement or verdict for you, they will usually receive a percentage of the total amount recovered, which can range from between 33 percent and 40 percent.Understanding the Statute of Limitations

 You need to file your motorcycle accident injury case within two years of the accident.
 This is because of the statute of limitations period that has been established under California law.
 If you do not file your lawsuit within the two-year period, there is a very good chance your lawsuit will get thrown out of court.

 If you or a family member has been in an accident while operating a motorcycle, you probably have so many unanswered questions.
-Let an experienced and skilled Tracy motorcycle accident attorney assist you during this difficult time.Skilled and Aggressive Tracy Motorcycle Accident Lawyer Can Help
+Let an experienced and skilled Tracy motorcycle accident attorney assist you during this difficult time.No Fees Up Front

 I take cases on a contingency fee basis.
 This means there are no fees due up front.
 I get paid only after the successful conclusion of your case.
 Also, it is free to call and talk to me – so why not call today?